bob-dpi/pcdaemon/README.md

     ~% pclist quad2

-*Five commands*: If the above examples make sense you may consider youself an expert on the pcdaemon API.
+*Five commands*: If the above examples make sense you may consider yourself an expert on the pcdaemon API.
 It really is that simple.

 <br>
 <br>